 Having a stronger grasp of everything going on, you can be more confident about your messaging experience and understand why things do and don't work the way you'd expect.

-RCS The texting upgrade we've been waiting for
+RCS: The texting upgrade we've been waiting for

 RCS is short for "Rich Communication Suite," and it's essentially an upgraded version of the SMS texting standard we've had since the 1980s.
 RCS looks and functions a lot like the texting you've had for years, but it throws in a few extra features to make the whole experience that much better.

 What kind of features are we talking about?
 Similar to the messaging experience you'd find in something like WhatsApp or Facebook Messenger, RCS allows your texting app to send messages over Wi-Fi, show read receipts when someone's seen your message, support high-resolution file/picture sharing, and more.

 Getting RCS on your phone used to mean needing a specific handset and relying on your carrier to support the feature, but as of November 2020, RCS is globally available to anyone using the Google Messages texting app.
-If you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
+So if you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
 That's it!

-RCS features will automatically kick-in if you message someone who has it enabled on their end, but you get kicked back to regular SMS texting if they don't.
-Getting RCS set up on an Android phone is pretty simple for someone that hasn't done it yet, but there's still extra work that needs to be done for that to happen.
+RCS features will automatically kick in if you message someone who has it enabled on their end, but you get kicked back to regular SMS texting if they don't.
+Getting RCS set up on an Android phone is pretty simple for someone who hasn't done it yet, but extra work still needs to be done for that to happen.

-An even bigger concern is SMS's lacking security.
+An even bigger concern is SMS's inadequate security.
 SMS text messages can be easily intercepted if someone wants to access your messages badly enough, meaning you should think twice before sending private information to someone using it.
 Outside of possibly being intercepted by bad actors, there's also the fact that SMS messages are stored by carriers and can be used how they see fit.
-When you're messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.
+When messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.

 It's no secret that SMS is considerably less capable than RCS or iMessage, but the fact remains that its ubiquity is still unmatched.
 If you have someone's number, you can send them a text and know they'll receive it — there's no fussing with enabling certain settings or making sure you have the right app installed.
-Until RCS can address that, SMS will always have the upper-hand in this regard.
+Until RCS can address that, SMS will always have the upper hand in this regard.

-iMessage Apple's messaging giant
+iMessage: Apple's messaging giant

-Similar to RCS, iMessage conversations are secured with end-to-end encryption.
+Like RCS with Google Messages, iMessage conversations are secured with end-to-end encryption.
 Whether you're sharing the latest memes or having a serious chat with your friend, you can rest assured that no one — not even Apple or your carrier — is seeing your conversation. iMessage has its fair share of features to offer, too, including: